surniaulula/wpsso/readme.txt

 	* None.
 * **Bugfixes**
 	* Fixed inheritance of default author for the Schema Book type.
+	* Fixed missing 'datePosted' property in the Schema JobPosting type.
 * **Developer Notes**
 	* None.
 * **Requires At Least**